corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 All fixes use the same `Widget` trait example.
 There are multiple ways to make it dyn compatible.

+We have a bunch of options:

+1. Use Generics Instead
+2. Opt Out Problem Methods with `where Self: Sized`
+3. Return Boxed Trait Objects Instead of `Self`
+4. Split Into Two Traits

+Let's look at each of these in detail.

 ### Fix #1: Use Generics Instead

 One common way to fix the problem is to use generics instead of trait objects.
-Generics resolve to concrete types *at compile time*, so the compiler learns about the size of `Self`.
+Generics resolve to concrete types *at compile time*, so the compiler knows the size of `Self`.
 Basically, the compiler will generate a separate version of the function for each type that implements the trait.
 Then at runtime, you no longer need to worry about any dynamic dispatch (which means "figuring out the type at runtime").
 The compiler always knows which type it is dealing with, so it can pick the right method to call.